Habitable Zones Around Massive Stars: From the Main Sequence to Supergiants: Summary and Conclusion

 \section{Summary and Conclusion}

 Massive stars dominate the radiative output of young stellar populations, but their winds and high-energy emission also push temperate climates to wide orbits where atmospheric retention is difficult.
 This paper quantifies where these two tendencies balance for Earth analogues at solar metallicity.
-We coupled \textsc{GENEC} evolutionary tracks to climate boundaries and to atmospheric-retention limits, and we defined an operational habitable annulus using $r_{\rm out}=r_{\rm out,clim}$ and $r_{\rm in,op}=\max(r_{\rm in,clim},r_{\rm wind},r_{\rm XUV})$.
+We coupled \textsc{GENEC} evolutionary tracks to climate boundaries and to atmospheric-retention limits, and we defined a retention-limited habitable annulus using $r_{\rm out}=r_{\rm out,clim}$ and $r_{\rm in}=\max(r_{\rm in,clim},r_{\rm wind},r_{\rm XUV})$.

 We then characterized habitability in three complementary ways, the total time an annulus exists, the longest continuous residence time at any fixed orbit, and the maximum number of dynamically packed Earth analogues that can fit inside the annulus under two plausible orbit-availability prescriptions.
 Finally, we folded these results through Milky-Way-like IMFs to estimate the instantaneous Galactic inventory of Earth analogues that satisfy the adopted climate and retention filters.
 The principal results are as follows: